GoosefleetEO/allianceauth-buyback-program/README.md

 BUYBACKPROGRAM_PRICE_SOURCE_ID | Station ID for fetching base prices.
 Supports IDs listed on [Fuzzworks API](https://market.fuzzwork.co.uk/api/) | 60003760
 BUYBACKPROGRAM_PRICE_SOURCE_NAME | Display name of your price source.
 Has no effect on the actual price fetch which uses the ID. | Jita

-* If you change your price source for an old install you need to wait for the price update task to run or manually run it to update your current database prices.
+Note: If you change your price source for an old install you need to wait for the price update task to run or manually run it to update your current database prices.

 ## Step 6 - Adjust Permissions
 Overview of all permissions in this program.
 Note that all permissions are in the "general" section.